Soakwell Cover Replacement

 3. Installation of the new soakwell cover to the same height,

-4. Adding the required roadbase and compaction with our vertical ram,
+4. Adding the required roadbase and compaction with a vertical ram,

 5. Resurfacing (ashphalt / concrete / paving),